Disclosures

 Past performance does not guarantee future results.

 Composite returns reflect the reinvestment of dividends, income, and capital gains and are calculated and stated in US dollars.
 Periods over one year are annualized.
-"Pure gross" of fees performance does not include trading costs, management fees, or other expenses that would be incurred by a participant portfolio but does reflect the deduction of expenses for any underlying mutual fund and ETF investments.
 "Net" of fees performance also reflects deduction of the maximum annual wrap fee of 3%.
-Investors should contact their financial advisor or program sponsor for fees applicable to their account.
+Investors should contact their financial advisor or program sponsor for fees applicable to their account

 Advisory services provided by Columbia Management Capital Advisers, an operating division of Columbia Management Investment Advisers, LLC (“CMIA”) that offers investment management and related services to clients participating in various types of wrap programs.